mmphego/mmphego.github.io/_posts/2026-09-16-how-a-single-query-inside-an-ai-agent-took-down-a-client-facing-app.md

 ### Why QA Never Caught It

-Database owners first question, did you test your query against QA?
+The database owner's first question was: did you test your query against QA?
 Why does it seem like you were running debug queries directly against production?

 But yes, I had tested it against QA.
 It returned the right data.
 Every field was correct, every join matched the right rows, every edge case I'd thought to test (missing history, missing status, empty result set) came back clean.

 Nobody ran this query against anything resembling production data volume before it shipped.
 There was no load test in the pipeline at the time, for this query or its neighbours. *(There is now.
-That part of the story comes later.)* QA's dataset was small enough that any reasonable execution plan finishes fast regardless of whether the database chooses an efficient one.
+That part of the story comes later.)* QA's dataset was small enough that any reasonable execution plan finished fast, regardless of whether the database chose an efficient one.
 Correctness and performance are different questions, and QA was only ever answering the first one.

 ### The Cast I Never Thought Twice About

 Here's the part that took me longest to understand properly, and the part I got wrong in my own head for a while: I assumed the danger of a cast on a join key was that it stops the database from using an index on that column.
 That's true, and it's the story most people tell about this class of bug.
 It is not the whole story here.

 `customer_records` was pulling directly from a table partitioned by customer identifier.
 The cast I added was on a column belonging to that partitioned table, not on the partition key itself, just a regular column on the same table.
-Casting any column on a partitioned table's own row can be enough to stop PostgreSQL's planner from [pruning partitions](https://www.postgresql.org/docs/current/ddl-partitioning.html) for that query.
-Instead of narrowing down to the one partition holding this customer's rows, the plan widens out to scan across all of them -- a full partition scan instead of a targeted one.
+At the time, we concluded that the cast contributed to PostgreSQL failing to [prune partitions](https://www.postgresql.org/docs/current/ddl-partitioning.html) for that query.

+I need to be precise here: casting a non-partition-key column does not, by itself, disable partition pruning.
+Pruning is driven by predicates PostgreSQL can relate to the partition key.
+The incident evidence pointed to broad scans, but because we did not retain the execution plan, I cannot prove the exact planner decision that caused them.

 That's a different, larger failure mode than "missing index."
 A missing index makes one table slow to scan.
 Losing partition pruning makes the database treat a partitioned table as if it weren't partitioned at all, for every query shaped like this one.

-And I'd stacked both.
-The partitioned table lost pruning because of the cast.
-The table I joined it against, the new one with the field I wanted, had no index on the join column to fall back on either.
-Two independent gaps, on two different tables, in the same query.
-Either one alone would have been a slow query.
-Both together, against a table north of 9 million rows, were a full scan on one side feeding a full scan on the other.
+And I'd stacked both warning signs: a cross-type cast in the join and no index on the join column of the new table.
+The incident notes also pointed to lost partition pruning, although I cannot prove from the evidence I still have that the cast caused it.
+Together, against a table north of 9 million rows, the query processed far more data than it should have.
 Average latency on the endpoint sat around 3 seconds under load, up from what should have been a single-digit-millisecond lookup.

 Ok, Ok I probably lost some of you with that explanation.
 Let me simplify it for the people at the back!